-Recently, I received several e-mails all pertaining to the same thing: a new book called Go the F**k to Sleep.
-Some of the book I thought was funny and I can definitely understand the frustration and emotion that sparked the title (I remember screaming in my head “GO TO SLEEP!!!!” without the F part, when my baby was not sleeping, too).
+Not too long ago, I received several e-mails all pertaining to the same thing: a new book called Go the F**k to Sleep.
+I thought some of the book was funny, and I can definitely understand the frustration and emotion that sparked the title.
+I remember screaming in my head “GO TO SLEEP!!!!” (without the F part!) when my baby was not sleeping, too!

 Of course, with a title like this, it’s bound to ruffle feathers.
-With a title like this, are you implying our babies are purposely not sleeping to somehow get back at us or want to ruin our evenings?
-We all know that even in our most frustrated moments, we love our babies, so I am confident the author feels the same.
+Are you implying that our babies are purposely not sleeping to somehow get back at us or want to ruin our evenings?
+We all know that even in our most frustrating moments, we love our babies, so I am confident the author feels the same.
 While I was mildly humored by the book, the number of exhausted parents I work with on a daily basis tends to take some of the humor out of baby sleep problems, but, I was not offended by the book just the same.

 But, do we expect too much to have our babies self-soothe to sleep?

-I recently came across an article about this topic when a mom writes about her 6 year old who is afraid of many things and needs her mom to lay with her to fall asleep (and you thought they outgrew it didn’t you?).
-I relate well to this age because my almost six year old’s fears and nightmares have definitely led to several night wakings in the last year or so.
-Unfortunately, even after we tackle our baby’s sleep problems, toddler sleep problems aren’t too far behind (and he’s technically school-age, now).
+I recently came across an article about this topic where a mom writes about her 6 year old who is afraid of many things and needs her mom to lay with her to fall asleep (and you thought they outgrew it didn’t you?).
+I relate well to this age because when he was six years old, my son’s fears and nightmares led to several night wakings.
+Unfortunately, even after we tackle our baby’s sleep problems, toddler sleep problems, preschool-age sleep problems, and even school-age sleep problems aren’t far behind.

 When I first read the article (which was very well-written), I found myself nodding my head “yes.”
 But, then I read some of the comments and thought, “But, at what point do we teach our kids to face their fears?
 Are we reinforcing the fear if we “give in” to it?
 If we don’t have them face fears, does it mean they will linger around even longer, unnecessarily, because we are reinforcing there is, in fact, something to be afraid of?
 Is there a middle ground?”